! Below script is for Google Grow for Mediavine >

 1610 + 300 + 200 = 2110

 So the second rafter length we need is 2.436 metres (round to the nearest mm).

-If you prefer to use the mathematical trigonometry method that you would have learned during school, the calculation for the hypotenuse/rafter size using the pitch and run of rafter can be found here.
+If you prefer to use the mathematical trigonometry method that you would have learned during school, the calculation for the hypotenuse/rafter size using the pitch and run of rafter can be found

-A Plumb cut - this is an angle to cut that will create a vertically 'plumb' angle.
+A Plumb cut - this is an angle to cut that will create a vertically 'plumb' line on the rafter

-A Birdsmouth is a combination of the two cuts made so the roof rafter sits tightly onto the wall plate.
+A Birds mouth is a combination of the two cuts made so the roof rafter sits tightly onto the wall plates square edge

 It's also worth noting that the seat cut and plumb cut are always 90° from each other.
 So if you know one, you can put a square on it to find the other.
 Also, they will both add up to 90 (a right angle triangle is 90°).
 So if the plumb cut is 45, so is the seat cut.
 If the plumb cut is 30°, the seat cut must be 60° and so on.

 When constructing roof rafters, always cut a pair first and try them to check they fit.
 Once happy, use one of those as a pattern to cut the rest with.
 Always use the same rafter as the pattern to ensure accuracy.

-Set a square or bevel to the plumb cut and mark the angle on the end of the timber.
-The picture above shows the first rafter lengths in green which is from the ridge to the wall plate.
+The picture below shows the first rafter lengths in green which is from the ridge to the wall plate.
 The purple length is the second length to carry the fascia.
-The lengths are the same from long point to long point, or back point to back point.

 Take for example, a rafter with a width of 175mm, or 7 inches.
 Hold the tape measure across the width of the timber and keeping the 'zero' end in place, pivot the other end of the tape round until the 8 inch mark meets the timber.
 Now mark 2 inches onto the timber, which is a 1/4 of 8 (alternatively if metric, hold 200mm across and mark where 50mm falls).